ZENALC/algobot/README.md

 # Compatability

-Works fine on Python versions 3.6 and up
+Works fine on Python versions 3.6 and up.